jplalor/jplalor.github.io/content/openai.md

 Date: 2019-02-18 10:00
 Category: general
 Status: draft
+Slug: openai
 Author: John Lalor
 Summary: People need to have confidence in their peopleness

 Everyone is going crazy over the OpenAI thing.

 You can go crazy if you like, that's fine with me, seems to be what all the cool kids are doing these days.
-I'd point you to Zach Lipton's post for how I generally feel about the whole thing.
+I'd point you to Zach Lipton's post for how I generally feel about the research aspect of this.
 The short version is: this is a better version of very standard natural language processing.
 That's it.
 It's also not going to destroy us all, so rest easy.

-But all of that being said, I've been thinking a lot recently about AI, machine learning, and people.
+But all of that being said, this raises some interesting questions about AI policy.
-That kinda covers a lot, I know.
-But specifically, it feels like we're currently in the middle of a moment where a whole lot of people *want* AI to take over.
+Specifically, it feels like we're currently in the middle of a moment where a whole lot of people *want* AI to take over.
 That sounds very dramatic, so let me unpack it.

 I want to make 2 points through this post: